DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 Disables checks for `test` and `fixture` directives in test files.
 Use this flag to run dynamically loaded tests.

-TestCafe requires test files to have the [fixture](../test-api/test-code-structure.md#fixtures) and [test](../test-api/test-code-structure.md#tests) directives.
+Test files should have the [fixture](../test-api/test-code-structure.md#fixtures) and [test](../test-api/test-code-structure.md#tests) directives.
 Otherwise, an error is thrown.

-However, when you import tests from external libraries or generate them dynamically, the `.js` file provided to TestCafe may not contain any tests.
+However, the `.js` file may not contain tests when you import tests from external libraries or generate them dynamically.

 **external-lib.js**